BE A BETTER LAWYER:

 Can I bring my family?

-Adult partners are welcome to share your room and will be charged a nominal fee of $700 for accommodation and meals (breakfasts and lunches, dinners not included).
+Adult partners are welcome to share your room and will be charged a nominal fee of $800 for accommodation and meals (breakfasts and lunches, dinners not included).
 The partner rate also includes cultural activities but does not include language instruction or other professional development activities.
 We are happy to to arrange separate language instruction or other activities such as cooking classes or local tours to hot springs, markets, or archeological sites.
-Children are welcome on a case-by-case basis depending on the accommodation availability.
+Children are welcome, as well.
+There is an additional cost of $400 per child for those 12 and under.

 What about the food?
 Can you accommodate my dietary restrictions?

-Breakfast and lunch, prepared by our in-house chef, is included Monday through Friday.
-Breakfasts will include fresh fruits and juices, bread, yogurt and granola, tea, and coffee.
+In-house chef-prepared daily breakfasts and lunches Monday through Friday are included.
+Hot breakfasts include fresh fruits and juices, yogurt and granola, tea, and coffee.
 Lunch is the main meal of the day in Mexico and will be substantial, hot, and freshly prepared.
-Please contact us if you have dietary restrictions so that we can accommodate them.
+Please include your dietary restrictions in your registration form so that we can accommodate them.

 What free time is there?